AviatrixSystems/avxlabs-docs/ace_pro/docs/lab12.md

 New Peering
 ```

 `Congratulations!
-You have successfully deployed the complete Aviatrix solution.`
+You have successfully deployed the complete Aviatrix CNSF solution.`

 ```{figure} images/lab11-lastdrawing.png